icinganalysis/icinganalysis.github.io/content/NACA-TN-2904.md

 mechanical analogy are reviewed herein, and a machine setup together with all the pertinent computations involved for a representative trajectory are presented.

-In Figure 15 below, two people turn the input cranks to produce output rotation on the pen plotter in the middle.
+In Figure 15 below, two investigators turn the input cranks to produce output rotation on the pen plotter in the middle.
+_(Unfortunately, their names were not recorded in NACA-TN-2904.)_

 ![Water-drop-trajectory analog.](images/naca-tn-2904/Figure15.png)